Cprudhomme/GeoTimeWFS/documentation/Wiki/pages/geojson_Uplift.md

-We recommend that you use Protégé to visualize the ontology , but any other ontology editor will do.
+We recommend that you use Protege to visualize the ontology , but any other ontology editor will do.

 GeoTime Wiki [GeoTime](../GeoTime_Wiki.md)